amethyst/rustrogueliketutorial/book/src/chapter_6.md

 }
 ```

-The `&["visibility_system"]` is new - it says "run this after visibility, since we depend upon its results.
-At this point, we don't actually care - but we will, so we'll put it in there now.

 If you `cargo run` your project now, it will be very slow - and your console will fill up with "Monster considers their own existence".
 The AI is running - but it's running every tick!

 # Turn-based game, in a tick-based world